inode65/Debian-Install/Readme.md

 apt install sudo curl git neovim nano zsh zplug
 ```

-### if you used to give root a password and direct access you need to allow the non-root user to run sudo
+### If you want your user to have administrative acccess allow the non-root user to run sudo
-### I do that by editing sudoers file with visudo and leave the default group like [%sudo   ALL=(ALL:ALL) ALL]
+### Edit sudoers file with visudo and leave the default group e.g. [%sudo   ALL=(ALL:ALL) ALL]
 ### visudo will take your system default editor (nano,vim etc. )

-afterwards you need to add your non-root user to the sudo group
+Afterwards you need to add your non-root user to the sudo group
-###Add user to sudo group
+### Add user to sudo group
 ``` bash
 usermod -aG sudo $USERNAME
 ```